 Strictly speaking, no. Yet, there are two potential reasons to apply.
 The first is, if the parents want to travel abroad with the child, the child will need a visa to come back to the UK.
 It makes sense to apply for leave to remain in the UK rather than leave the country and apply for entry clearance – applications from abroad usually take longer.

 Another, less obvious, reason to apply for leave to remain is to protect the child’s entitlement to the NHS.
-Payment of the Immigration Health Surcharge provides for free use of the NHS facilities, but the IHS can only be paid as part of an application for leave to remain or entry clearance.
+Payment of the Immigration Health Surcharge gives you access to the NHS services, but the IHS (immigration health surcharge) can only be paid as part of an application for leave to remain or entry clearance.

 It should be noted that primary care, including local GP services, is available to everyone and there is no minimum duration of stay prior to registration with a GP.
-However, you may be billed for any specialist advice if the IHS has not been paid.
-There is a way around this, if you buy medical insurance for the child and do not need to rely on the NHS, otherwise, you may choose to pay privately for any medical treatment for the child.
+But you may be billed for any specialist advice if the IHS has not been paid.
+For more information on access to medical services in the UK see the government website.

 Even if you choose not to apply for the child’s visa, the child is not in breach of the immigration rules, is not an overstayer or illegal entrant.
 Independently of whether you have chosen to apply for the child’s visa or not, the child can be registered as a British citizen as soon as one of the parents becomes settled.